Share

 Virgo = critical analysis, details, discernment, precision

-Libra = evenhanded, socially-inclined, diplomatic
+Libra = evenhanded, socially inclined, diplomatic

 Scorpio = mysterious, control-oriented, acute intensity